abhin4v/precis/demo-note.md

 ------------ | -------------
 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column

+You can see the [Markdown source](https://raw.githubusercontent.com/abhin4v/precis/master/demo-note.md) of this note too.